shehio/life-portfolio/README.md

 # Life Portfolio
 This project works on a person's priorities based on their time portfolio to maximize efficiency and satisfaction.
 Currently, it covers a graph to map the state of life.

+We hope to provide a framework for people to be more cognizent on how they spend time and what makes them happier.
 ### Getting Started

 First, run the development server: